kellymoreira/Timestamp-Microservice/README.md

 The code captures the `date` parameter from the URL (`req.params.date`) and checks if it's a valid Unix timestamp.
 If it is, the code converts it to a standard format with Unix timestamp and UTC string.
 If it's not a valid Unix timestamp, the code attempts to parse it as a date string and provides the corresponding Unix timestamp and UTC string if successful, or an error message if the parsing fails.

-### License

-This project is licensed under the AGPLv3 license.
-For more details, check the [LICENSE](./LICENSE) file.

 <br>

 <h2 id="Resources">💡 Resources</h2>